 The chief executive is accountable for having in place effective systems of risk management and internal control to a reasonable level rather than to eliminate all risk.
 The chief executive is required to sign a statement annually to this effect.
 This statement is approved by the Integrated Audit Committee prior to being signed off, giving assurance that they have confidence in the systems within the organisation.

-The Director of Corporate Compliance and Legal Services is the designated executive with overall responsibility for risk management and is supported in this role by the Deputy Director of Corporate Compliance, ensuring the implementation of the assurance framework and for reporting to the Trust board.
+The Executive Director of HR / OD is the designated executive with overall responsibility for risk management and is supported in this role by the Head of Integrated Governance and Legal, ensuring the implementation of the assurance framework and for reporting to the Trust board.

 The Trust has an extensive resource of key individuals that lead on designated areas of risk such as:-